-Upon completion of the work placement the student will then have the following semester to write the academic report that will replace the dissertation.
+Upon completion of the work placement the student will then have the following trimester to write the academic report that will replace the dissertation.
 During this phase it is anticipated that the personal tutor will also become their academic supervisor, although circumstances may dictate that another member of staff is required to take this role.
 During the writing phase, particular attention will be place upon encouraging the student to research the relevant academic areas that apply to the work placement conducted.
 The student will be required to make the appropriate connections in order to ensure equity between placement and dissertation.

 Other placements occur in particular programmes that occur at different stages of study.
+In particular, work placements are taken at level 5 in the Business, Marketing and Consumer Behaviour degree.
 Whilst a broadly similar approach will be taken in terms of the Business School academic team taking the lead role in sourcing and organising placements, it is recognised that some involvement with other departments of the University will be required here.
 In these cases, the relevant programme leader with the Business School will take necessary steps to utilise the expertise and resource within other departments, if required and available to act as additional support.
 In the event that challenges arise, then it is envisaged that the respective Academic Heads will be required to find an equitable solution that is in the best interests of the students and the University.